-One of the most popular attractions in Krabi is the Four Island Tour!
-You will visit Koh Poda, Chicken Island (Ko Kai), Tub Island and Phra Nang Beach (this is technically not an island but is usually included in the tour) in either speedboats or longtail boats.
+One of the most popular things to do during your Thailand island hopping itinerary is the 4 Island Tour!
+This includes a visit to Koh Poda, Chicken Island (Ko Kai), Tub Island and Phra Nang Beach (the latter isn’t technically an island but is usually included in the tour) in either speedboats or longtail boats.

 Chicken Island is awesome for snorkeling and is connected to Tub Island by a sandbank which you can cross over during low tide.

-You can book the four island tours anywhere in Ao Nang for very cheap but remember, you will get what you pay for!
-The tours are usually crowded and feel rushed so the next best option is renting a private longtail boat for about 2,200 baht (US$ 72.90) and split the cost with a few other travelers.
+You can book 4 island tours anywhere in Ao Nang for very cheap but remember that you’ll get what you pay for!
+The tours are usually crowded and feel rushed so the next best option is renting a private longtail boat for about 2,200 baht (US$ 69.55) and split the cost with a few other travelers.

-Day 9 – Tiger Cave, Hot Spring and Emerald Pool.
+Day 4 – Tiger Cave, Hot Springs and Emerald Pool.

-On day 9, explore deeper into Krabi to the three most famous attractions: Tiger Cave Temple, Hot Spring and Emerald Pool.
-There are many group tours available but you can also rent your own taxi for about 2,000 baht (US$ 66.30).
+On day 4, it’s time to break away from the beaches (for a while, at least) and explore deeper into Krabi to three of its most popular attractions: Tiger Cave Temple, Hot Spring and Emerald Pool.
+There are many group tours available but you can also rent your own taxi for about 2,000 baht (US$ 63.20).

-Tiger Cave Temple, also known as Wat Tham Suea sits above 1,237 steps on top of the mountain.
+Tiger Cave Temple, also known as Wat Tham Suea sits at 1,237 steps on top of the Krabi mountains.
 You won’t have to worry about paying an entrance fee since the temple is free to visit but you’re welcome to give a donation.

-The hike can be quite challenging due to the steep and uneven stairs and can take anywhere from 30 minutes to one hour, depending on your level of fitness.
+The hike can be quite challenging due to the steep and uneven stairs and can take anywhere from 30 minutes to one hour, depending on your fitness level.

-To ease your sore muscle, soak into the Krabi Hot Springs which are natural “hot tubs” heated by the underground volcanic chambers.
+Next, to ease your sore muscles after the hike, relax in the Krabi Hot Springs which are natural “hot tubs” heated by the underground volcanic chambers.
 The mineral salts in the water are claimed to have therapeutic and soothing properties.
-The entrance fee is 160 baht (US$ 5.30).
+The entrance fee is 160 baht (US$ 5).

-Only 15 minutes away is the Emerald Pool.
-With its turquoise and crystal-clear water, it’s the perfect spot for swimming and relaxing in the Krabi jungle.
-For 200 baht (US$ 6.60), you can either choose to hike either the 800 meters or 1,400 meters trail that runs through the forest and many waterfall streams.
+Located only 15 minutes from the hot springs is the Emerald Pool.
+With its turquoise and crystal-clear water, it’s the perfect spot for swimming and relaxing in the middle of the Krabi jungle.
+After paying the entrance fee of 200 baht (US$ 6.30), you can choose to hike either the 800 meters or 1,400 meters trails that weave through the forest and many waterfall streams.

 Optional Activity: Tab Kak Hang Nak Walking Trail

-The hike does require a moderate level of fitness since the path is quite rocky and slippery in some parts.
-The trail is easy to follow and takes about 1.5 hours up and 1 hour down.
+While the trail is easy to follow, it does require a moderate level of fitness since the path is quite rocky and goes mostly uphill.
+The hike takes about 1.5 hours up and 1 hour down.

-End your 10-day Thailand itinerary by exploring the beautiful Hong Island.
+Spend your last day in Ao Nang by visiting Hong Island, which has one of the most beautiful beaches in Krabi!
 Located about an hour boat ride from Ao Nang, Hong Island is slowly becoming one of the most popular islands in Krabi.

 Before getting to Hong Island, the boat will enter through a small opening in between the cliffs to an emerald lagoon which is only accessible during high tide.